godotengine/godot-docs/classes/class_websocketclient.rst

 | *Getter* | is_verify_ssl_enabled()       |
 +----------+-------------------------------+

+If ``true``, SSL certificate verification is enabled.

-Enable or disable SSL certificate verification.
-Note: You must specify the certificates to be used in the project settings for it to work when exported.
+**Note:** You must specify the certificates to be used in the Project Settings for it to work when exported.

 Method Descriptions
 -------------------